 Kripke on the description theory - discursive summary (pdf)

 J. L. Austin, How to Do Things with Words

 Kinds of Illocutionary Acts (diagram in PDF format)

 Some Logic Symbols

 David Lewis, "Languages and Language" (very brief comments)

 Metaphor (mostly notes on Lycan, chapter 14)

-The Stanford Encyclopedia of Philosophy has a number of online articles relevant to the philosophy of language (though many more are yet to come).
+The Stanford Encyclopedia of Philosophy has a number of online articles relevant to the philosophy of language.
 See in particular the articles on Descriptions, Frege, The Language of Thought Hypothesis, Pragmatics, Private Language, Reference, Singular Propositions, Structured Propositions, Bertrand Russell (don't miss the sound clips from his Nobel Prize acceptance speech), logical atomism, and various theories of truth, including the coherence theory, deflationary theory, identity theory, and revision theory.

 Survey article by Mark Crimmins in the Routledge Encyclopedia of Philosophy.

 Thomas C. Ryckman's links to online papers in the philosophy of language.